 The entire incorporation process can be implemented by a legal representative that has been certified through a power of attorney.
 The only operation a legal representative cannot perform in the name of the founders is the bank account opening.
 Only the director/shareholder can cover this step.
 His/Her direct presence is compulsory.
 The director/shareholder opening the account also becomes the account holder.

 Types of companies

-Here are your legal options when you want to register a company in Belgium:
+Here are your legal options when you want to start with Belgium company formation: